bitovi/github-actions-deploy-static-site-to-aws/README.md

 > :warning: HTTPS (TLS / SSL) will only be available if using CDN.

 In the case you are using domains and not using a CDN, no cert will be available, and length of the FQDN *MUST* be below 64 characters.
 Will be adjusted if it exceeds that limit.

+## Certificates with CDN

+In the case you are using a custom domain name and need to support two alternate domain names, you can use the `aws_site_cdn_aliases`.
+If using a certificate, keep in mind that you'll need to specify one that covers the domains being defined.

+For example, if the CDN will support `site.bitovi.com` and `site.bitovi.tools`, the same certificate in should cover both *bitovi.com* and *bitovi.tools* domains.
+(Can use sub-domains too).
+In that case, you'll need to specify the certificate to use by defining the `aws_r53_cert_arn`.

+If they alternate domain names are child of the same domain, you can use a root cert for both.

 ## Contributing
 We would love for you to contribute to [bitovi/github-actions-deploy-static-site-to-aws](https://github.com/bitovi/github-actions-deploy-static-site-to-aws).